 Britta Beckstead manages a portfolio focused on energy and air issues.
 Prior to joining WGA in 2017, Britta was an Assistant Attorney General with the Colorado Department of Law and represented and advised the Colorado Oil & Gas Conservation Commission.
 Britta has a B.A. in Environment, Economics, and Politics from Scripps College and a law degree from University of Colorado Law School.

 Lauren DeNinno joined the policy team in 2016 after a year as a Policy Fellow, when she worked on the “Western Governors' Drought Forum” and the “Species Conservation and Endangered Species Act Initiative.”
 The Pittsburgh native earned a B.S. in Foreign Service from Georgetown University.
 Lauren provides team support for the ongoing work of the initiatives; her policy portfolio includes land exchanges, mining and tourism.

-Bill Whitacre joined the policy team in 2016 after a year as a Policy Fellow, and provides support for the "Forest and Rangeland Management Initiative."
-The Denver native’s portfolio includes grazing, invasive species, Payments in Lieu of Taxes, and the Secure Rural Schools and Community Self-Determination Act.
-Bill earned a B.A. from Fort Lewis College and an M.S. in Environmental Policy and Management from the University of Denver.
+Bill Whitacre manages the "Biosecurity and Invasive Species Management Initiative” of Hawaii Gov. David Ige.
+The Denver native’s portfolio includes forestry, fire management, grazing, and invasive species.
+Bill earned a B.A. in Philosophy from Fort Lewis College and an M.S. in Environmental Policy and Management from the University of Denver.

 (303) 623-9378 ext.
 112